matplotlib/matplotlib/doc/api/api_changes.rst

 Changes for 0.98.x
 ==================
+* psd(), csd(), and cohere() will now automatically wrap negative frequency components to the beginning of the returned arrays.
+  This is much more sensible behavior and makes them consistent with specgram().
+The previous behavior was more of an oversight than a design decision.

 * Added new keyword parameters *nonposx*, *nonposy* to :class:`matplotlib.axes.Axes` methods that set log scale parameters.
 The default is still to mask out non-positive